* Served as National Affairs correspondent for “The Nation”

-- Author of numerous anti-capitalist screeds
+* Authored numerous anti-capitalist screeds

-Born in Cincinnati on August 6, 1936, William Greider is a longtime reporter for newspapers, magazines, and television.
-He has served as the national affairs correspondent for The Nation magazine.
-He previously spent 17 years as the national affairs editor for Rolling Stone magazine, and fifteen years as a national correspondent, columnist, and editor for the Washington Post.
+Born in Cincinnati on August 6, 1936, William Greider was a longtime reporter for newspapers, magazines, and television.
+He served as the national affairs correspondent for The Nation magazine.
+He had previously spent 17 years as the national affairs editor for Rolling Stone magazine, and fifteen years as a national correspondent, columnist, and editor for the Washington Post.
 Greider was raised in a suburb of Cincinnati, Ohio and graduated from Princeton University in 1958.

 His most fundamental recommendation is to revolutionize the economy by placing workers in control of the means of production.
 Individually and collectively, Greider writes, workers must “own the place where they work.”
 At each factory and corporation, “they [would] accept responsibility, collectively, for the well-being of the firm.
 They [would] authorize the managers who direct things” and all would “participate in the rule making and other important policy decisions.”
 Over time, Geider wants worker-run corporations to become “learning collectivities” that would be in “harmony with nature,” support “a culture that encourages altruism,” and guarantee the “unbounded horizons for every individual within it.”
 He seems oblivious to the lessons provided by Twentieth Century experiments in socialist solutions based on similar ideas.